miguellacorte/the_open_media_ecology_essay/README.md

 <a id="10">[10]</a> Lessig, L. (2004).
 Free culture.
 Penguin Books. (xiv preface): “The opposite of a free culture is a ‘permission culture.’
 A culture in which creators get to create only with the permission of the powerful, or of creators from the past.”

 <a id="11">[11]</a> Manovich Lev.
 2001.
 The Language of New Media.
 Cambridge Mass: MIT Press.
-The more likely reason why modern media has discrete levels is because it emerges during Industrial Revolution.
+*"The more likely reason why modern media has discrete levels is because it emerges during Industrial Revolution.
 In the nineteenth century, a new organization of production known as the factory system gradually replaced artisan labor.
 It reached its classical form when Henry Ford installed the first assembly line in his factory in 1913.
 The assembly line relied on two principles.
 The first was the standardization of parts, already employed in the production of military uniforms in the nineteenth century.
 The second, the never principle, was the separation of the production process into a set of repetitive, sequential, and simple activities that could be executed by workers who did not have to master the entire process and could be easily replaced.
-Not surprisingly, modern media follows the factory logic, not only in terms of the division of labor as witnessed in Hollywood film studios, animation studios, or television production, but also on the level of its material organization.”
+Not surprisingly, modern media follows the factory logic, not only in terms of the division of labor as witnessed in Hollywood film studios, animation studios, or television production, but also on the level of its material organization.”*

 <a id="12">[12]</a> (n.d.).
 Brian Eno: Composers as Gardeners.
 Edge.org.
 Sunday, October 16, 2011.
 The Serpentine Gallery Garden Marathon, organized by Hans Ulrich Obrist.
 Within his lecture, Brian Eno stated:
 "we have to stop thinking of top-down control as being the only way in which things could be made"